Azhiyatha Kolangal 2

 Azhiyatha Kolangal 2 is a 2019 Tamil-language drama film written and directed by M. R. Bharathi and produced by Easwari Rao.
-The film features starring Prakash Raj, Revathi and Archana in the leading roles, while Nassar appears in a pivotal role.
+A spiritual successor to the 1979 film Azhiyatha Kolangal, the film features starring Prakash Raj, Revathi and Archana in the leading roles, while Nassar appears in a pivotal role.
 Featuring music composed by Aravind Siddhartha, Azhiyatha Kolangal began production in September 2015.